The Spatial Epidemiology Lab (SpatialEpi) is a medical geography and disease ecology research group based at the University of Queensland

 What are our areas of expertise?

 Please navigate the content on these pages to access more information about the studies that we are currently involved in and some of the outputs we are producing.
 If you are interested in our work and would like to discuss potential projects, please see our research opportunities and our contact details.
-We also readily welcome visitors to our lab, especially for our monthly lab chats, so let us know if you’re keen for a visit.
+We also readily welcome visitors to our lab, especially for our weekly lab chats, so let us know if you’re keen for a visit.

 Some of our most recent publications